Emiljano Vila: Return to Partizani Tirana

 On 20 January 2016, Vila signed a one-and-a-half contract with his former club Partizani Tirana, returning there for the second part of 2015–16 season.
 On 13 May 2016, with the match against Skënderbeu Korçë approaching injury time, he scored a full volley goal to give Partizani the 1–0 victory at Skënderbeu Stadium and retain the title hopes alive.

 Vila left the club in the first days of January 2018 after being excluded from winter training camp in Antalya.

 Skënderbeu Korçë

-On 13 January 2018, Skënderbeu Korçë announced to have sign Vila on an 18-month contract.
+On 13 January 2018, Skënderbeu Korçë announced to have sign Vila on a 18-month contract.
 After signing the contract, Vila flew out to Antalya, Turkey to link up with the rest of the squad on their winter training camp.
 He made his league debut his new club on 26 January 2018 in a 2–0 away loss to Luftëtari Gjirokastër.
 He scored his first league goal for Skenderbeu as part of a brace on 18 February 2018 in a 2–1 away victory over FC Kamza.
 His goals, scored in the 55th and 69th minutes, led Skenderbeu to a come from behind victory.

+Second return to Teuta

+On 12 July 2024, Vila returned to Teuta after one season, signing a one-year contract.